teamtext2/text2/README.md

 ---

-**Text2** - We are making a difference with AI tools, chat, and digital services.
+**Text2** - We made a difference with AI tools, chat, and digital services.

 *Built with ❤️ by the Text2 Team*